Social media and employment (2019-2022)

 The Scrolling Beyond Binaries Study (2016-2020)

-Partners: Brendan Churchill (UTas); Ben Hanckel (UTS); Son Vivienne (Flinders); Paul Byron (UNSW)
+Partners: Brendan Churchill (Melbourne); Ben Hanckel (King’s College London); Son Vivienne (RMIT); Paul Byron (Swinburne)

 This project seeks to better understand the ways in which young lesbian, gay, bisexual, transgender, intersex, queer + people in Australia use social media in their everyday lives.
 We are interested in social media use for communication, creating new relationships, maintaining existing ones, and seeking out information (on sexual identity, sexual health, local community, and a wider sense of belonging).
 We are also interested in the forms of digital social media young LGBTIQ+ people are engaging with, and how these engagements may (or may not) help foster a sense of belonging that can mitigate against experiences of homophobia, transphobia, isolation, and exclusion.
 We are planning a mixed-methods approach beginning with a national survey and continuing with semi-structured in-depth interviews conducted via Skype.
 This project is in its early stages.
 More information and updates: